Our Core Service

 What We Check Before We Quote

 Any builder can send you a quote the same day.
 Very few can send you an honest one.
 Here's what we go through before we give you numbers — because an accurate quote takes a week, not an afternoon.
+If you want the plain-English version of what A&A works actually cover on a landed home first, we walk through it in the journal before you ever pick up the phone.

 1. Site visit.
 We walk the property with you.
 We look at what's there, what's missing from the original drawings, what neighbouring conditions might affect the build.